Hugh of Cyfeiliog, 5th Earl of Chester: Career

 On his father's death in 1153, he became heir to extensive estates.
-In France, these included the hereditary viscountcies of Avranches, Bessin, and Val de Vire, as well as the honours of St Sever and Briquessart.
+In France, these included the hereditary viscounties of Avranches, Bessin, and Val de Vire, as well as the honours of St Sever and Briquessart.
 In England and Wales, there was the earldom of Chester with its associated honours.
 Together, they made him one of the most important Anglo-Norman landholders when he was declared of age in 1162 and took possession.
 He quickly took his place among King Henry II's magnates, being present at Dover in 1163 for the renewal of the Anglo-Flemish alliance and in 1164 at the Council of Clarendon.

 In 1173, however, he joined the revolt of the king's sons and led the rebels in Brittany.
-After sending an army of Brabantines, who forced the rebels to retreat into the castle of Dol, in August 1174 Henry arrived in person to lead the siege.
+After sending an army of Brabantines, who forced the rebels to retreat into the castle of Dol, in August 1173 Henry arrived in person to lead the siege.
 Hugh and his companions, with no food left, surrendered after being promised no executions or mutilations.
 Held prisoner in various castles, he made his peace with Henry and was one of the witnesses of the Treaty of Falaise in October 1174 that ended hostilities.

 At the Council of Northampton in January 1177 his lands were restored, but not his castles, and in March he was a witness to Henry's arbitration between the kings of Castile and Navarre.
 Then in May, at the Council of Windsor, Henry restored his castles and ordered him to Ireland.
 There is no record of him gaining any military successes or grants of land there.

 He died on 30 June 1181 at Leek in Staffordshire and was buried beside his father on the south side of the chapter house of St Werburgh's Abbey in Chester, now Chester Cathedral.
 His successor was his only legitimate son.